|issue > inhumane dog and cat breeding

 Minnesota is among the top producers of puppies in the United States.
 Kittens, too, are mass-produced in Minnesota.

-Because Minnesota has not licensed commercial dog/cat breeders, it is difficult to report the total number of breeding facilities in the State — however, it is fair to say that breeding facilities are located throughout Minnesota and vary considerably in size and conditions.
+Due to no master list of all commercial dog and cat breeders in Minnesota, it is difficult to report the total number of breeding facilities in Minnesota — however, it is fair to say that breeding facilities are located throughout the State and vary considerably in size and conditions.

 For a better understanding of this issue, read definition below and view videos/photos.
 Or go to videos.

 Reputable dog and cat breeders care and invest in each animal's well-being.

 By contrast, problematic breeding facilities (defined as substandard, negligent or horrific) create environmental conditions and breeding practices that result in physical and psychological harm and suffering to animals.

 Problematic breeding facilities view dogs and cats as ‘products’ to be mass produced for profit.
 Breeding is defined as a business.
 The more puppies and kittens produced, the greater the sales.
 Therefore, for these type of facilities, quantity of dogs and cats is the goal — not quality or health of each animal’s life.

 As this is a primary source of income for these breeding facilities, they and their supporters consider this form of breeding to be “free enterprise” or “making a fair living.”
 Puppies and kittens are commodities to be sold to pet stores or other companies (via brokers) or directly to consumers from the Internet or through classified ads.